CatalogueOfLife/portal/_posts/2020-10-18-new-col-infrastructure.md

 One of the major benefits of the new Catalogue of Life is the ability to serve directly as the taxonomic structure for the Global Biodiversity Information Facility (GBIF) and other biodiversity data initiatives.
 GBIF uses COL as the core of its taxonomic backbone.
-To ensure that all biodiversity data mediated through the GBIF network is properly handled, GBIF has extended the COL Checklist with additional taxonomic datasets to fill data gaps and increase the pool of scientific names.
+To ensure that all biodiversity data mediated through the GBIF network is properly handled, GBIF has extended the Catalogue of Life with additional taxonomic datasets to fill data gaps and increase the pool of scientific names.
 By joining efforts, GBIF and COL are now working to deliver a single integrated taxonomic and names infrastructure.

 This new infrastructure forms the backbone of the Browse and Search functions on the new COL website.